(Left: Blacksher, Right: Bartlett)

 “It’s always in the back of your mind,” Blacksher said.
 “You’re usually aware of what you’re about to do and what needs to go right.
-There are many spectators watching us jump and land so we want to make sure there are no errors.”
+Many spectators are watching us jump and land, so we want to ensure there are no errors.”

-Both of them don’t just skydive for fun all the time, they jump to compete.
-They have participated in a variety of Cornhusker State Games skydiving events throughout the years.
+Both of them don’t just skydive for fun all the time; they jump to compete.
+They have participated in various Cornhusker State Games skydiving events throughout the years.

-Bartlett and Blacksher beamed with enthusiasm when asked how Cornhusker State Games has impacted their life.
+Bartlett and Blacksher beamed enthusiastically when asked how Cornhusker State Games have impacted their lives.

-“Since 1988, we both have made a lot of friends because of the Cornhusker State Games,” Bartlett said.
-“Some friends are still there that we see in the bleachers every year and some have passed on.
+“Since 1988, we have made many friends because of the Cornhusker State Games,” Bartlett said.
+“Some friends are still there that we see in the bleachers every year, and some have passed.
 It’s always fun to go back to Seacrest Field and see the old faces at Opening Ceremonies.”